Ergodic and foliated kernel-differentiation method for linear responses of random systems

 \subsubsection{Numerical results}

-We use the kernel-differentiation method given in \cref{l:dhTnfoli} to compute the main term in \cref{e:rrr}, under two different noises: a noise in all directions, and a 1-dimensional noise along the direction of $\one$.
+We use the kernel-differentiation method given in \Cref{t:dhTnfoli} to compute the main term in \Cref{e:rrr}, under two different noises: a noise in all directions, and a 1-dimensional noise along the direction of $\one$.

-\Cref{f:NN1.5} and \cref{f:NN0.5} show the results of the kernel-differentiation algorithm on this example.
-The algorithm correctly computes the derivative of the problem with additive noises.
-The total time cost for running the algorithm on $L=10^4$ orbits to get a linear response, using a 1 GHz computer thread, is 3 seconds.
+\Cref{f:NN1.5} and \Cref{f:NN0.5} show the results of the kernel-differentiation algorithm on this example.
+The algorithm correctly computes the derivative of the problem with added noise. \ree{ The total time cost of running the algorithm on $L=10^4$ orbits to obtain a linear response, using a 1 GHz computer thread, is 3 seconds. }

 As we can see by comparing the two figures, the case with 1-dimensional noise is a better approximation of the deterministic case, which is what we are actually interested in.
-In particular, when $\sigma=1.5$, the $M$-dimensional noise basically hides away any trend between the parameter $\gamma$ and the averaged observable $\Phi_{avg}$.
-In contrast, the 1-dimensional noise has a much smaller impact on the $\gamma\sim \Phi_{avg}$ relation.
+In particular, when $\sigma=1.5$, the $M$-dimensional noise basically hides away any trend between the parameter $\gamma$ and the average observable $\Phi_{avg}$.
+In contrast, the 1-dimensional noise \re{ has a much smaller impact on the $\gamma\sim \Phi_{avg}$ relation.
 If we want to optimize $\gamma$ for the smallest $\Phi_{avg}$, then adding one-dimensional noise is an acceptable modification to the original system, since the optimum has not changed much.
 On the other hand, adding $M$-dimensional noise might change the system too much, and the modified system does not help to optimize the original system. }

 Also note that it is not free to decrease $\sigma$ for the purpose of reducing the systematic error.
-As we can see by comparing the two figures, and as we shall discuss in \cref{s:costErr}, small $\sigma$ would increase the sampling error, which further requires more samples to take down, and this increases the cost.
-So adding low-dimensional noise, when the perturbation is foliated, has a unique advantage of reducing the approximation error to deterministic case.
+As we can see by comparing the two figures and as we shall discuss in \Cref{s:costErr}, a small $\sigma$ would increase the sampling error, which further requires more samples, thus increasing the cost.
+We must use certain structures, such as adding low-dimensional noise when the perturbation is foliated, to reduce the approximation error with respect to the deterministic case.